ben/talks/robotslong/index.md

 ^ I also used to work at a little company called Gridium, and we had a chat bot there, too.
 It was actually a Hubot instance, his name was Gort!
 We taught him a few tricks, but probably the best one was the highfive.

 ^ A real-life high-five is a simple thing, in human terms.
-It's just two people working together to clap.
-It's a momentary impulse, nothing too special, but it makes both participants feel good, and usually the people around them, too.
-This is everything that birthday cards aren't; automation can't really screw this up, but it can make it way more awesome.
+It's just two people clapping.
+This is everything birthday cards aren't: it's not very personal, it doesn't take a lot of thought, the more spontaneous the better.
+Automation can't really screw this up, but it can make it way more awesome.
 Here's an example, but be patient, I have to set the scene.

 ---

 ![](./images/highfive.png)

-^ Greg was the chief mathematician at Gridium, and he wrote the statistical model that's at the heart of their energy-management product.
+^ There are characters in this scene.
+Greg was the chief mathematician at Gridium, and he wrote the statistical model that's at the heart of their energy-management product.
 Patrick was on the sales team, and in order to do his job well, he needed to understand how all the math translated into value for the customer.
 Greg is a fabulous teacher, and had regular sessions with the sales team to help them understand the model, so Patrick wanted to thank him.
 So he typed this into slack.

 ---